 Contractor Indemnity

 Contractor shall indemnify, defend and hold harmless the WPWMA Indemnitees, from and against any and all Claims, arising out of or occasioned in any way by, directly or indirectly, (1) the negligence or willful misconduct of Contractor, its officers, managers, employees, agents and/or subcontractors in performing services under this Agreement; (2) the material failure of Contractor, its officers, employees, agents and/or subcontractors to comply in all respects with the provisions of this Agreement, Applicable Laws (including, without limitation, the Environmental Laws and public contract and prevailing wage laws) and regulations, and/or applicable permits and licenses; and/or (3) Contractor’s material failure to maintain the confidentiality of any and all financial records made available to WPWMA in accordance with Section 9.16.
 The foregoing indemnity shall apply regardless of whether such loss, liability, penalty, forfeiture, claim, demand, action, proceeding, suit, injury, death or damage is also caused in part by the negligence of others, including that of any of the WPWMA Indemnitees; provided, however, that this indemnity does not extend to Claims to the extent that they are caused by the active negligence of any of the WPWMA Indemnitees, or are caused by the intentional misconduct of or breach of contract by any of the WPWMA Indemnitees, or where strict liability is imposed by law upon the WPWMA in the absence of any material fault of Contractor.
-Upon the occurance of any Claim, Contractor, at Contractor's sole cost and expense, shall defend each and all of the WPWMA Indemnitees, provided, however, that in the event the named parties to any such Claim (including any impleaded parties) include both the Contractor and the WPWMA, and if the WPWMA Indemnitees shall have one or more legal defenses available to any of them which are in direct conflict with the best interests of Contractor and which therefor preclude the same counsel from representing the WPWMA Indemnitees and Contractor jointly after taking into account the obligations of Contractor herein for the benefit of the WPWMA, then the WPWMA Indemnitees shall have the right to select separate counsel, with the consent of Contractor which will not be withheld unreasonably, at the sole cost and expense of Contractor to pursue such legal defenses and to otherwise participate in the defense of such action on behalf of the WPWMA Indemnitees to the extent that joint representation of the WPWMA Indemnitees and Contractor is not permissible because of conflicts of interest between the WPWMA Indemnitees and Contractor.
+Upon the occurrence of any Claim, Contractor, at Contractor's sole cost and expense, shall defend each and all of the WPWMA Indemnitees, provided, however, that in the event the named parties to any such Claim (including any impleaded parties) include both the Contractor and the WPWMA, and if the WPWMA Indemnitees shall have one or more legal defenses available to any of them which are in direct conflict with the best interests of Contractor and which therefor preclude the same counsel from representing the WPWMA Indemnitees and Contractor jointly after taking into account the obligations of Contractor herein for the benefit of the WPWMA, then the WPWMA Indemnitees shall have the right to select separate counsel, with the consent of Contractor which will not be withheld unreasonably, at the sole cost and expense of Contractor to pursue such legal defenses and to otherwise participate in the defense of such action on behalf of the WPWMA Indemnitees to the extent that joint representation of the WPWMA Indemnitees and Contractor is not permissible because of conflicts of interest between the WPWMA Indemnitees and Contractor.
 Contractor's duty to indemnify and defend shall survive the expiration or earlier termination of this Agreement, so long as the event upon which such Claim is predicated occurred prior to such expiration or termination.

 Insurance